mikeskitt/ESP8266-LED-SERVER-with-EEPROM/README.md

   use of WIFI MULTI to allow use on different networks

 TO fix :
-  Change from WS2812FX library (poor effects)
-  Improve webpage (add sliders for controls) build in other LED controls
+  Change from WS2812FX library (poor effects) - DONE now using FASTLED Improve webpage (add sliders for controls) build in other LED controls
   Add timer/ on off time